ayrna/orca/doc/orca-tutorial-3.md

 ## Reduction from ordinal regression to binary SVM classifiers (REDSVM)

 The reduction from ordinal regression to binary SVM classifiers (REDSVM) [4] is a method that can be categorized both as threshold method or as decomposition method.
-The hyper-parameters are the wellknown `k` and `C` of SVM variants.
+The hyper-parameters are the well-known `k` and `C` of SVM variants.

 ```MATLAB
 %% Apply the REDSVM model